rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

 We are almost ready to start glance, but we must first create the glance upstart scripts:

-Note: These scripts are just copied from the scripts that the Ubuntu packaged version of glance installs.
+Note: These scripts are just copied from the scripts that the Ubuntu operating system packaged version of glance installs.

     cat >> /etc/init/glance-api.conf << EOF
     description "Glance API server"